etuecke/cs50finalproject/README.md

 # Getting Started

 ## Pre-requisites
-This web app was made with Python, Jinja, Flask, HTML, CSS for use on computer and mobile.
+This web app was made with Python, Jinja, Flask, HTML, CSS, and Javascript for use on computer and mobile.

 ## Installing
 1. Upload the files downloaded from Gradescope in the CS50 IDE or your preferred development environment or clone this github repository at https://github.com/etuecke/cs50finalproject.